-Choosing between the TOEFL and IELTS can feel as daunting as deciding whether to hang your toilet paper over or under, or what to binge-watch next.
-But fear not!
-In this article, we’ll break down the differences between these two exams and help you determine which one aligns best with your unique circumstances and preferences.
+Deciding between the TOEFL and IELTS can feel as tricky as picking whether to hang your toilet paper over or under, or what show to watch next.
+But don’t worry!
+In this article, we’ll explain the differences between these two tests and help you figure out which one is the best fit for you.

 What is the TOEFL?